Geometrization of N-Extended 1-Dimensional Supersymmetry Algebras: The Belyi Curve Associated to an Adinkra Chromotopology

+Lastly, we remark that the dashing of the Adinkra $A_1\otimes A_2$ is obtained from the dashings of the two Adinkras as follows: the dashing at a vertex corresponding to two vertices of the same color is left alone, while the dashing at a vertex corresponding to two vertices of different colors is reversed.

-is an Adinkra chromotopology obtained by quotienting an $(N_1+N_2)$-cube by a $(k_1+k_2)$-dimensional code.
-We can denote it by $A_{(N,k)}$ where $N=N_1+N_2$ and $k=k_1+k_2$.
-It follows immediately that the exterior product extends to a well defined operation on the associated Riemann surfaces. \begin{proposition} The exterior tensor product on Adinkras extends to a well defined operation on the associated Belyi curves. \end{proposition} \begin{proof} Since a Belyi curve is equivalent to a ribbon graph, we need to show that the tensor product extends to a well defined operation on the ribbon structure, or rainbow, of the Adinkra chromotopology.
-The chromotopology of $A_{(N,k)}$ is defined by the tensor product.
-The rainbow is a cyclic order of the $N=N_1+N_2$ colors, which needs to be determined from the rainbows of $A_{(N_i,k_i)}$, $i=1,2$, which are cyclic orders on the colors $1$ through $N_1$ and $N_1+1$ through $N_1+N_2$.
-If $r_1$ and $r_2$ are rainbows for $A_{(N,k)}$ obtained by combining the rainbows of $A_{(N_1,k_1)}$ and $A_{(N_2,k_2)}$ in different ways, then $(A_{(N,k)},r_1)$ and $(A_{(N,k)},r_2)$ are related by an $R$-symmetry.
-Therefore $(A_{(N,k)},r_1)$ and $(A_{(N,k)},r_2)$ are equivalent Belyi curves by proposition \ref{prop:Rsymm}.
-This means that anyway we choose to define how to combine the rainbows of $A_{(N_1,k_1)}$ and $A_{(N_2,k_2)}$ to obtain the rainbow for $A_{(N,k)}$ will give equivalent Belyi curves.
-Therefore the tensor product on Adinkras trivially extends to the associated Belyi pairs by just assigning any cyclic order of the $N$ colors to the product as a rainbow. \end{proof}
+\begin{proposition} The exterior tensor product on Adinkras extends to a well-defined operation on the associated Belyi curves. \end{proposition}

+\begin{proof} Since a Belyi curve is equivalent to a ribbon graph, it suffices to show that the tensor product extends to a well-defined operation on the ribbon structure, or rainbow, of the Adinkra chromotopology.
+The chromotopology of $A_1\otimes A_2$ is defined by the tensor product.
+The rainbow is a cyclic ordering of the $N=N_1+N_2$ colors, that ordering being determined by the rainbows of the $A_i$.
+If $r_1$ and $r_2$ are two rainbows obtained by combining the rainbows for the $A_i$ in two different ways, then they are related by an $R$-symmetry.
+Therefore, they are equivalent Belyi curves by Proposition \ref{prop:Rsymm}.